BardicDefense/purple-hack/README.md

 to consciousness does not incur these penalties.

-Characters who are slain may be raised from the dead if a Mage of sufficient level is available to perform the casting.
+Characters who are slain may be raised from the dead if a Mage of sufficient Level is available to perform the casting.
 Each time a character is brought back from the dead, their Constitution score is reduced by one point.

 ---